straightvisions/plugin_sv_forms/readme.txt

 ### Features

-* Add Spam Guard, to protect forms from spam.
 * Add action hook on form submit.

+### New Blocks

+* Spam Guard Block
+    * Adds antispam features, to preven your forms from spam.

 = 1.4.11 =